 Spin Dictators new style

-Modern tyrants or spin dictators speak the language of democracy, and are therefore difficult to get rid of, writes Caroline De Gruyter.
-Uprisings are less likely.
+Modern tyrants, or spin dictators, speak the language of democracy.
+So, they are difficult to get rid of, writes Caroline De Gruyter.
+Uprisings are less.

 A Hungarian who had worked abroad for many years returned to his native country with his wife after his retirement.
-There, one day, he was approached by a think tank in Budapest: did he want to participate in a podium debate about his area of expertise?
+One day, a think tank in Budapest approached him.
+They asked if he wanted to join in a podium debate about his area of skill.

 Like many pensioners, he wanted to share his knowledge with others.
 He said yes.
 The debate night was fun.
 In retrospect, he realized that he was the only one who had criticized the Hungarian government policy.
 Other panelists had deftly maneuvered around it.

-A few days later, the tax authorities were on the doorstep, with a long list of questions.
+A few days later, the tax authorities were on the doorstep, with an extensive list of questions.
 They dig through his entire accounting of years.
 Insinuated everything.
 Asked for documents he didn’t have.
-Threatened with additional taxes, fines.
+Threatened with extra taxes, fines.
 It was a nightmare.
 For weeks, he was busy with nothing else.
 Eventually, they dropped out.
-But he saw it as a warning: if he would get it in his head again to talk frankly and freely, then they would nail him to the pole fiscally.
+He considered it a warning.
+If he decided to talk frankly and freely again, they would nail him to the pole fiscally.

 That’s how things work in Hungary today.
 Debate nights seem free and uncensored.
 But if you say something unwelcome, you get the tax authorities on your roof, which makes life difficult for you.
 No wonder this man doesn’t want his name and even his field mentioned.
 Oh, woe betide him if he is upsetting the authorities again.